kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 - Quick and securely migrate DBs to AWS, resilient, self-healing
     - Continuous Data Replication using Change Data Capture (CD)
     - Must create EC2 instance to perform replication tasks

+- **Schema Conversion feature**: web version of SCT, automates conversion of DB schema to be compatible with the target database.

-- AWS Schema Conversion Tool (SCT) : convert DB schema from one engine to another
+**AWS Schema Conversion Tool (SCT)**: standalone application that converts DB schema from one engine to another
     - OLTP to OLTP, OLAP to OLAP
+    - To convert data warehouse schemas, big data frameworks, application SQL code, and ETL processes, use AWS SCT.
 - Multi-AZ deployment - Synchronously stand replica in different AZ → data redundancy, eliminate i/o freeze, data spikes

 ### DataSync